 10-15 minutes of speed and agility technique drills

 Day 3.
 Do each exercise with a med ball.
 Perform each for 30 seconds and repeat the circuit three times.

-Soccer fitness training during the second period, months 2-3, includes training 5 times a week.
-Three sessions are dedicated to strength & power training, and the other two are aimed at improving speed performance, mobility and plyometrics (sharp muscle movements, such as jumps and accelerations).
+Soccer strength training during the second period, months 2-3, includes training 5 times a week.
+Three sessions are dedicated to strength & power training, and the other two are aimed at improving speed performance by running speed drills, mobility and plyometrics (sharp muscle movements, such as jumps and accelerations).